wp-plugins/schedule-posts-calendar/readme.txt

 == Changelog ==

+= 2.1 =
+* Minor bug fix that caused the inline calendar to start on month in the future

 = 2.0 =
 * Created settings page
 * Added options to set the start of the week